flutter/website/src/docs/cookbook/testing/integration/introduction.md

 ### 4. Write the integration test

-Now that you have an instrumented app, you can write tests for it.
+Now you can write tests.
 This involves four steps:

   1. Initialize `IntegrationTestWidgetsFlutterBinding`, a singleton service that executes tests on a physical device.